 Drew Foster developed an interest for antitrust law at Michigan, particularly the similarities and even more striking differences between U.S. antitrust laws and their EU competition law counterparts.
-Over time, this has led him through a career that has included stops in the New York, Brussels, and, currently, Beijing offices of Skadden, Arps, Slate, Meagher & Flom LLP.
+Over time, this has led him through a career that has included stops in the New York, Brussels, Beijing, and, currently, Hong Kong offices of Skadden, Arps, Slate, Meagher & Flom LLP.

 "As a student, I always found the competing policy implications held in tension in antitrust law to be fascinating—finding the balance between keeping prices low while spurring innovation and still guaranteeing businesses a level competitive playing field.
 Practicing in the real world has been even more fun."